kernkonzept/l4_virtio-net-switch/doc/usage.md

   String value.
     * In form xx:xx:xx:xx:xx:xx

-If the `create()` call is successful a new capability which references a virtual switch port is returned.
+If the `create()` call is successful, a new capability which references a virtual switch port is returned.
 A client uses this capability to talk to the virtual network switch using the Virtio network protocol.

+## Interface for the switch statistics {#l4re_servers_vio_switch_param_interface_for_the_switch_statistics}

+The statistics interface is a privileged interface that allows the client to retrieve statistical information about all the virtual network ports of the switch.
+To create a statistics interface, use the factory interface on the communication channel called `switch`, which has been created earlier.

+Call:   `create(1)`

+If the `create()` call is successful, a new capability which references a statistics interface is returned.
+A client uses this capability to retrieve statistical information about the switch.